VLSIDA/OpenRAM/README.md

 traffic.
 The directory name is unique for each person and run of OpenRAM to not clobber any files and allow simultaneous runs.
 If it passes, the files are deleted.
 If it fails, you will see these files:
-* _calibreDRC.rul_ is the DRC rule file.
-* dc_runset is the command file for caliber.
 * temp.gds is the layout
 * (.mag files if using SCMOS)
 * temp.sp is the netlist